A Mini Guide to Optimizing your Employee Discount Program

 4. Relevancy of Your Discounts

-You should be clear on specific points like the average discount offered on the product both publicly and exclusively.
+You should be clear on specific points like the average discount offered on the product publicly and exclusively.

 According to the Economic Times, a typical working family in India spends about 3% on life insurance and 4% on health care.
 A large chunk of the upper-middle-class budget is allocated to luxury products and services.